necessary-ambiguity/jhdss_gacd_project/README.md

 * y_test.txt
 * y_train.txt

-These can be extract from the zip file found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+These can be extracted from the zip file found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The steps performed by run_analysis.R are: